Master's in Systems Engineering & Systems Engineering Leadership Online

 • OBC 537.
 Leading Change

-Marketing, Strategy, or Entrepreneurship
+Marketing, Strategy, or Entrepreneurship (3 credits)

 • ETR 500.
 Entrepreneurship and Innovation

 • ETR 593.
-Technology Commercialization: Theory, Strategy and Practice
+Technology Commercialization

 • MKT 500.
-Marketing Management
+Marketing Strategy

 • MKT 568.
-Data Mining Business Applications
+Marketing Analytics

-Information Technology
+Information Technology (3 credits)

 • MIS 500.
 Innovating with Information Systems

 • MIS 571.
-Database Applications Development
+Database Applications Design and Development

 • MIS 584.
 Business Intelligence

-Technical Electives (3 credits)
+Technical Elective (3 credits)

 Capstone Project (3 credits)

-IDG 598.
+• IDG 598.
 Systems Engineering Leadership Project

 Faculty

 Our MS systems engineering students work closely with WPI’s renowned Systems Engineering faculty: real-world experts who enrich the curriculum with decades of professional experience in all aspects of the field.
-Many continue to be active members of industry as employees and consultants in a variety of leading companies, including Verizon, MITRE Corporation, and the United States Air Force.
+Many continue to be active members of industry as employees and consultants in a variety of leading companies, including Verizon, MITRE Corporation, Stryker, and the United States Air Force.

 Admissions Qualifications for a Master’s in Systems Engineering

 If you’re interested in sharpening your skills in the systems engineering, a graduate certificate may be for you.
-Our systems engineering can help bridge the next steps to gain the training and expertise to advance your career in systems engineering.
+Our systems engineering certificates can help bridge the next steps to gain the training and expertise to advance your career in systems engineering.

 Admissions Qualifications for a Master's in Systems Engineering Leadership